Captain Samuel Woodfill’s Medal of Honor Portrait

 Freshly Liberated 17th Airborne Paratrooper POW – Battle of the Bulge Portrait Photo

 Many incredible WWII US Signal Corps photos were taken during the war, printed, examined and never widely published or circulated.
 In tonight’s post, I’m bringing one of these “lost” Signal Corps shots to the world wide web.
-Jack was a paratrooper assigned as a light machine gunner to Company G of the 513th Parachute Infantry Regiment of the 17th Airborne Division.
-Jack was captured on his 20th birthday during the Battle of the Bulge on January 7th, 1945 in a small village twelve miles outside Bastogne; known as Dead Man’s Ridge, the battle was the first for the green 17th Division.
+Staff Sergeant (SSgt) Jack H. Pulliam was a paratrooper assigned as a light machine gunner to Company G of the 513th Parachute Infantry Regiment of the 17th Airborne Division.
+Pulliam was captured on his 20th birthday during the Battle of the Bulge on January 7th, 1945 in a small village twelve miles outside Bastogne; known as Dead Man’s Ridge, the battle was the first for the “green” 17th Division.
 Suffering catastrophic casualties, the 17th was eventually successful in countering the German troops it encountered.
-Spending nearly a month in captivity (being wounded during this time) Jack escaped and was picked up by elements of the 4th Division.
+Spending nearly a month in captivity (being wounded during this time) Jack escaped and was eventually picked up by elements of the 4th Division.
 The photo below perfectly captures how Jack must’ve felt during the hell of the Bulge and his time imprisoned with the Germans.
 Note the dirt and grime on his face and clothes, the stubble and long hair associated with being constantly on the move without access to a razor or washcloth.
 He’s also sporting a captured German officers cap with the eagle removed.
-I’m hoping Jack took that hat home as a momento of his time in captivity!
+I’m hoping SSgt Pulliam took that hat home as a memento of his time in captivity!

 167thSignal176cropped